 - First-aid kit

-- Dishes, cups, plates, bowls, utensils, pots, pans, etc. (especially for those assigned to Chandler Village & Wasylean Hall)
+- Dishes, microwave, cups, plates, bowls, utensils, pots, pans, etc. (especially for those assigned to Chandler Village & Wasylean Hall)

 - FLAMMABLE materials or liquids

 - Adhesive LED lights (we suggest bringing command strips to hang twinkle lights)

 - Upholstered furniture (we do not allow any outside furniture)

 - Heating and cooking appliances like toaster ovens, hot plates – anything with open heating coils

 - Halogen lamps

 - Refrigerators larger than 3.2 cubic feet